-- install the necessary software - configure samba for some basic file service tasks - configure samba for to operate as a PDC - use an LDAP server to manage its user data base
+- install the necessary software

+- configure samba for some basic file service tasks

+- configure samba for to operate as a PDC

 1.1 What is Samba

 As the front page at samba.org says, "Samba is an Open Source/Free Software suite that provides seamless file and print services to SMB/CIFS clients."
 Samba is freely available, unlike other SMB/CIFS implementations, and allows for interoperability between Linux/Unix servers and Windows-based clients.